cstamas/rrf-demo/README.md

 This is an example of a "nasty" project that does all wrong.

-It is a very basic project, that uses groovy-eclipse-compiler to compile sources and for example sake, it depends on Atlassian Audit API artifact `com.atlassian.audit:atlassian-audit-api` not available from Maven Central.
+It is a very basic project, that uses `groovy-eclipse-compiler` to compile sources, and for example sake, it depends on Atlassian Audit API artifact `com.atlassian.audit:atlassian-audit-api`, none of these are available from Maven Central.

-As there are artifacts not present on Maven Central, extra repositories needs to be added to project, and to make this example "even worse", this project uses custom `settings.xml` to achieve that.
+As these two are not present on Maven Central, extra repositories needs to be added to project, and to make this example "even worse", this project uses custom `settings.xml` to achieve that.